 If you’re looking to charter an aircraft, then look no further.
-Executive Charter Flights is has contacts with some of the biggest and best brokers for luxury charters in the United States.
+Executive Charter Flights has contacts with some of the most reputable and reliable brokers for luxury charters in the United States.
 We are one of the leading sources online for finding the best aircraft, lowest rates and most knowledgeable sales reps in the business.

 Executive Charter Flights offers many flexible alternative options such as; Empty Legs, Skycard Memberships, Air Cargo and more.
 Plus, we have access to approximately 7,000 jets worldwide which allows us to live up to our standard of providing “any jet, at any time, at any place”.
 For top notch service, luxury and convenience at an affordable cost, you can look to us with confidence.

 1.)
 Understand Your Company’s Needs

 When looking to charter, you’re going to want to consider your business and/or leisure needs before selecting an aircraft.
 How far are you travelling?
 How many passengers are travelling with you?
 How much baggage do you have?
 And what is your travel budget?
 These are just a few things you’re going to want to consider before reaching out to a broker and solidifying plans.

 If you’re travelling with anywhere up to 7 people.
 You’re probably going to want to look into a light jet or a very light jet.
 A light jet will seat up to 10, while a very light jet can average anywhere around 5 to 7 passengers (depending on manufacturer and configuration).